jonathanengelbert/automated_geocoder/README.txt

      "123 1st street, Apt 345"  --> "123 1st st"
  * Apostrophes are removed and leave no whitespace in between characters
  * Ranges (as in "517-520 1st Street") are eliminated.
-Only the first number in the range must is kept
+Only the first number in the range is kept
  * No fractions in addresses (as in 10/2 Market Street)
  * Streets and avenues from 1-9 must have leading zeroes (as in 7th street --> 07th street